pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Creates a function`:

-1. declare function value
+1. new function text
-2. new function temp 1 arguments
+2. new function temp 42 arguments
-3. declare function graph 1 arguments return [expressions]
+3. create function number 1 arguments return [expressions]
-4. new function value returning [expressions]
+4. new function text return [expressions]

 **Português**